tokee/nrtmosaic/README.md

 ```bash
 sudo cp -r /usr/lib/iipimage-server /usr/share/iipimage-server
 ```
 and adjusting of the path in `/etc/apache2/mods-available/iipsrv.conf` accordingly.
+Remember to restart apache2 with `sudo service apache2 restart`.

+Moreover, maybe `libapache2-mod-fcgid` should be used instead of `libapache2-mod-fastcgi`?

+If more problems arises, try debugging with `sudo apache2ctl -t`.

 To verify installation, visit http://localhost/iipsrv/iipsrv.fcgi which should show a status page for IIPImage.